dngupta/GHExercise/README.md

 # GHExercise
 This is a repo to learn version control
-This is a change to see how versioning works to learn GitHub
+This is a change to see how versioning works to learn GitHub Now I will try out creating a branch and requesting a pull